Kai0731200/Particle-Tracker/README.md

 - **Delete Particle Tracker and Clear All Handlers** deletes the selected object and clears all handlers currently in the scene.
 Mainly used to delete **Particle Tracker**.

--**Clear All Handlers** removes all handlers that are currently in the scene.
+- **Clear All Handlers** removes all handlers that are currently in the scene.
 This stops particle tracking.

 **Hint:**
 - As an internal process, pressing the **Delete Particle Tracker** button will remove all handlers present in the scene.